How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 The four phases:

-Phase 1 — High Delegatability, Low Impact: These are your quick wins.
-Tasks that are easy to hand off and don’t require your specific expertise.
-Delegate these first.
+Phase 1 — High Delegatability, Low Impact: these are your quick wins.
+They are easy to hand off and don’t require your specific expertise, so you delegate these first.
+They build your team’s confidence and yours, and they free up time immediately with minimal risk.

 Day 4: Documentation Sprint (4 hours)